 The proposed plan responds to resource protection, park management, and visitor use needs.
-By providing facilities and programs oriented to various visitor activities, environmental awareness is increased and incidental resource damage is decreased.
+By providing facilities programs oriented to various visitor and activities. environmental awareness is increased and incidental resource damage is decreased.
 New and rehabilitated facilities will lessen time required for maintenance and cleanup activities.
-Overcrowding of the current visitors center and its auxiliary facilities is minimized by construction of a new visitor/administrative building.
+Overcrowding of the current visitor center and its auxiliary facilities is minimized by construction of а new visitor/administrative building.